top of page

 • Your concerns about your child’s education and the data to support them

-• For instance, if your child is struggling in reading you will want to share with the team your child’s reading level according to their latest report card, recent reading scores, teacher comments about their reading, your own observations of your child's reading, and/or any other information that supports your claim that your child is struggling in reading.
+• For instance, if your child is struggling in reading, you will want to share with the team your child’s reading level according to their latest report card, recent reading scores, teacher comments about their reading, your own observations of your child's reading, and/or any other information that supports your claim that your child is struggling in reading.

 • The adverse impact your child’s struggles are having on your child at home and in the classroom